 Courts may use urine drug test and hair follicle test to identify consumption of illegal drugs.
 They may test for major illicit drugs like THC, Natural opiates, COC, and AMP, and hence, most courts order a five-panel drug test.

 Courts may order a drug test if they suspect the incident might have happened because of drug influence.
 Be it DUI, child custody cases, or probation, court-ordered drug testing plays a crucial role in the verdict.

-Court-ordered drug tests are not the same across American states.
+You know what?
+Court-ordered drug tests are not the same across all the American states.
 It may vary depending on the state’s or county’s regulations.
 It also depends upon the severity of the crime conducted and the level of infringement that one gets involved in.

 - Biological Specimens Used For Court-Ordered Drug Testing

-- What Kind Of Drugs Are Detected During The Drug Test?
+- Drugs Detected During The Court Ordered Drug Testing

 - Drug Testing Frequency

 - DUI or DWI Based Court-Ordered Drug Test

 Yes.
 Courts may order a drug test before the verdict.
 But it differs based on certain factors.
 For instance, the court may order a drug test for probation, but not for divorce unless the divorce case involves drug abuse.

 Here are some common reasons why courts drug test.

 First and foremost, if you are in prison and you are getting out on a parole, the parole officer must check whether you are drug-free before letting you off.
 Failing a probation drug test will not help you get a parole.

 If you are a convict of a DUI case, you need to submit your drug test or alcohol test results in court.